Inclusion and Diversity in the House of Lords

 - ParliCare aims to raise awareness of and support for those with caring challenges across Parliament

 - ParliGender aims to achieve gender equality across Parliament

 - ParliREACH acts to increase awareness of race, ethnicity and cultural heritage issues in Parliament

 - ParliOUT supports LGBTIQ people in Parliament

-The House of Lords is committed to being an inclusive employer and have teamed up with Inclusive Employers to ensure we are sharing ideas and best practice with other employers nationally and are a leader in this area.
+The House of Lords is committed to being an inclusive employer.
+We have been accredited as having 'silver status' by Inclusive Employers, who ensure we are sharing ideas and best practice with other employers nationally and are a leader in this area.

 Who are Inclusive Employers?

 Established in May 2011, they are the UK's first and leading membership organisation for employers looking to build inclusive workplaces.
 They offer consultancy, training and thought leadership to help the House of Lords make inclusion an everyday reality.

 They work with a variety of organisations in the public, private and third sectors and provide bespoke initiatives to help build inclusive cultures.